On Markovian semigroups of L\'evy driven SDEs, symbols and pseudo--differential operators

-The analyticity property of the Markovian semigroup $(\CP_t)_{t\ge 0}$ in $B_{p,q}^ m(\RR^d)$ is very useful to obtain the strong Feller property of $(\CP_t)_{t\ge 0}$ and studying the weak error of an approximation of an SDE driven by \levy noise.
-It enables us to obtain an explicit estimate of the distance between the semigroups are associated with the original problem \eqref{eq1} and the one associated with the approximated scheme \eqref{eq1app}.
-The regularity of the Markovian semigroup associated with $\RR^d$-valued SDEs plays an important role as far as the strong Feller property, long time behaviour or proving existence and uniqueness of invariant measure of SPDEs are concerned (e.g., see \cite{peszat}).
-In this work, we obtain regularity of the Markovian semigroup $(\CP_t)_{t\ge 0}$ (e.g. see Corollary \eqref{sftheo1} and Corollary \eqref{sfcor2}) associated with equation \eqref{eq1} with quite weaker assumptions regarding on the coefficient functions $b$ and $\sigma$.
-In particular, if $\sigma$ is bounded from below and above, $ b, \sigma\in \cal^{d+3}_b(\RR^d)$, then the semigroup $(\CP_t)_{t\ge 0}$ is analytic on $B_{p,q}^ m(\RR^d)$ for all $1\le p, q<\infty$ and $m\in\RR$.

-In \cite[Theorem 2.2]{ishikawa} and \cite{picard}, they get some results on the density of the solution of an SDE driven by a L\'evy process.
+In \cite[Theorem 2.2]{ishikawa} and \cite{picard}, the authors get some results on the density of the solution of an SDE driven by a L\'evy process.
 These estimates are uniform in space and are related to our results, see Corollaries \ref{densitytheo1} and \ref{density}.